Why I Voted ‘No’ on Health Care Reform

 The American people deserve better.
 I am hopeful that Congress ultimately will pass a bill that represents true health care reform: a bill that would both expand coverage and lower costs.
 The issue is too important for us to miss this opportunity.

 - 59February 2010 Government Affairs The 111th Congress: An Active Legislative Climate Matthew B. Keelen and Michael J. Falencki At the beginning of the 111th Congress, there was a massive shift toward pro-active legislating.
-Coming off the 2008 elections, Democrats enjoyed large majorities in the House, a filibuster-proof majority in the Senate, and control of the…
+Coming off the 2008 elections, Democrats enjoyed large majorities in the House, a filibuster-proof majority in the…